moogway82/JamSoftElectronULA/README.md

   - Still in continuity, touching each side of the component and checking that it's not shorted - caps may beep when charging but as before, should not be continuous.

 - If JLCPCB/PCBWay have done the assembly here, I usually just give it a good visual inspection after testing the power rails.

+#### Program and first tests of FPGA

+If you want to test the FPGA before committing to sandwiching then you can program it (see 'Programming the FPGA' below), connect the following signals from the BOTTOM board to the TOP and then test voltages with a multimeter and some other outputs on an oscilliscope.

+The pins to connect are:

+- 5V
+- GND
+- 16MHz
+- PoR (Power on Reset)

+Install the bottom board into the Electron, power it up and check:

+ - 1.2V
+ - 3.3V
+ - CPU clock out (aka Phi0) - should be a 2MHz, 50% duty cycle
+ - RAS - should be 2MHz, ~24% duty cycle
+ - CAS - roughly 4Mhz, variable duty cylce
+ - CSync -

 Be careful when joining the two boards to ensure that components on the facing surfaces don't make contact and create bridges.
 I think a 2.5mm-3mm gap, the standard insulation hight on header pins, is enough clearance, but do double check by holding it up to the light.
 Also, the tops of socket pins on the BOTTOM board may have solder peaks on them that might need smoothing off.